plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-What is monkey patching?
+### What is monkey patching?
 How to use it in Python?

+**Answer:**: Monkey patching refers to dynamically modifying or extending a module or class at runtime, typically to alter behavior or add features (see example on basics_1.py).

-What is the difference between staticmethod and classmethod?
+### What is the difference between staticmethod and classmethod?

+**Answer:**: The key difference lies in how they are bound to the class. `staticmethod` is bound to the class and takes no special first argument, while `classmethod` is bound to the class and takes the class as its first argument (see example on basics_1.py).

-Explain Singleton class and its uses?
+### Explain Singleton class and its uses?

+**Answer:**: A Singleton class ensures that only one instance of the class is created and provides a global point of access to that instance.
+It is often used when exactly one object is needed for coordination or to control actions (see example on basics_1.py).

-Explain Meta Classes in Python.
+### Explain Meta Classes in Python.

+**Answer:**: Meta-classes in Python are classes that define the behavior of other classes, commonly known as class factories.
+They allow customization and modification of class creation, often used to enforce coding standards or add specific behaviors to classes.

 Explain Abstract Classes and its uses.
 Explain object creation process in detail.
 Which method is called first?
 Explain inheritance in Python / What is MRO in Python?
 How does it work?